manhhoang/Programming-Is-Awesome/README.md

 ## Frameworks & Tools

+### Reactive Framework
+- [Akka](http://akka.io/) - Akka is a toolkit and runtime for building highly concurrent, distributed, and resilient message-driven applications on the JVM.

+### Micoservices Framework
+- [Lagom](http://www.lagomframework.com/) - Lagom is a framework for creating reactive microservice-based systems.

 ### Monitoring
 - [Ganglia](http://ganglia.info/) - Ganglia is a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.

+### Load Balancer
+- [HAProxy](http://www.haproxy.org/) - The Reliable, High Performance TCP/HTTP Load Balancer.

+### API Gateway
+- [Tyk](https://tyk.io/) - Tyk is an open source API Gateway that is fast, scalable and modern.
+- [WSO2](http://wso2.com/) - WSO2 provides the open source enterprise platform that helps to build, integrate, analyse and manage your APIs, applications, and Web services.

+### Testing Tools
+- [JUnit](http://junit.org/) - JUnit is a simple framework to write repeatable tests.

+### Code Quality Analyzer
+- [SonarQube](http://www.sonarqube.org/) - SonarQube is an open platform to manage code quality.

+### Code Security Analyzer
+- [Checkmarx](https://www.checkmarx.com/) - Checkmarx is a provider of state-of-the-art application security solution: static code analysis software, seamlessly integrated into development process.

+### SQL Database Version Manager
+- [Flyway](https://flywaydb.org/) - Flyway lets you regain control of your database migrations with pleasure and plain sql.

+### SMTP Server
+- [Apache James](https://james.apache.org/) - The Apache Java Mail Server is a 100% pure Java SMTP, IMAP4 and POP3 Mail server designed to be a complete and portable enterprise mail.

 <br>